 Price Action Divergence

 For instance, instead of continuously seeking divergence between price action and the MACD, you can wait for a divergence signal that identifies when divergence has occurred.

-The MACD Indicator Study that I’ve coded offers signals of Bearish or Bullish Divergence when price action and the MACD line disagree.
-You find then when you know how to read MACD.
-These divergences offer the trader an opportunity to develop a stock trading strategy based on an impending change in trend or momentum.
+The MACD Indicator Study I’ve coded offers Bearish or Bullish Divergence signals when price action and the MACD line disagree.
+You find them when you know how to read MACD.
+These divergences allow the trader to develop a stock trading strategy based on an impending change in trend or momentum.

-In the picture below, you see the new MACD Dialog Box with the Bullish and Bearish Divergence user settings.
-These signals can be turned on or off and show up on the Zero Line when a divergence is detected.
+The picture below shows the new MACD Dialog Box with the Bullish and Bearish Divergence user settings.
+These signals can be turned on or off and appear on the Zero Line when a divergence is detected.

 Divergence Signals will show up on the Zero Line

-Throughout this article we’ve discussed how to read MACD as well as divergence, price action, trend direction, and momentum.
+This article discusses how to read MACD, divergence, price action, trend direction, and momentum.
 These common trade tactics are the backbone of a full trading strategy.

-It doesn’t matter if you’re a swing trader, day trader, options trader or even a futures trader; the basic trading tactics discussed in this blog should be familiar to you.
-Hence the need to understood 100% before taking a trade.
+It doesn’t matter if you’re a swing trader, day trader, options trader, or even a futures trader; the basic trading tactics discussed in this blog should be familiar.
+Hence, there is a need to understand 100% before taking a trade.

-As a member of the Bullish Bears Community you’ve paid for access to thousands of dollars’ worth of education and training.
+As a member of the Bullish Bears Community, you’ve paid for access to thousands of dollars worth of education and training.
 Ensure you take advantage of the value you’ve paid for if you’re serious about stock market trading.

 Trade Entry Signals

-One of the great things about being an individual trader developing our own skills, abilities and opinions about market analysis and trade strategies.
-The more we learn and grow into our abilities, the better our analysis becomes.
+One of the great things about being an individual trader is developing our skills, abilities, and opinions about market analysis and trade strategies.
+The more we learn and grow in our abilities, the better our analysis becomes.

 Can it be used as a signal for entry?
-Yes, however there are other tools that were designed to give such signals and do a better job.
+However, other tools were designed to give such signals and do a better job.
 The MACD was not designed to provide entry signals.

-When you first started trading you may have heard that moving average crossovers are a great trade entry signal.
-A lot of information suggests using
+When you first started trading, you may have heard that moving average crossovers are a great trade entry signal.
+Much information suggests using

 Look back over the charts after the market has closed.
 Compare the EMA crossovers to the market price action.
 You may have seen some great opportunities.
 However, if you tried to trade that strategy in real life, you may have found that there are fake-out signals, failed entries, or changes in direction soon after the crossover.

-Using two moving averages as a signal to enter a trade at the crossover is a bad idea.
+Using two moving averages as a signal to enter a trade at the crossover is bad.
 The MACD is nothing more than a measurement of two moving averages.

 Learn how to read MACD.
-The MACD is a great indicator that offers a trader perspective on the direction of the market trend, the strength, and signals of approaching trend changes or failing momentum.
+The MACD is a great indicator that offers a trader’s perspective on the direction of the market trend, the strength, and signals of approaching trend changes or failing momentum.

-While we did not review modifications to the MACD user settings, you now have a better understanding of the MACD indicator.
+While we did not review modifications to the MACD user settings, you now better understand the MACD indicator.
 As a result, you may begin to research different ways to adapt and develop MACD trading strategies that fit your